Distilleries to visit by train: Part 1 - from Edinburgh

 Whilst there are many ways of making train trips go further, such as taxis, ferries, and PlusBus tickets, the list below was made using some straightforward rules.

-• Only distilleries with train stations can be considered.
+- Only distilleries with train stations can be considered.
 Sounds pretty obvious, but Ardmore, Tomatin and many other distilleries sit alongside railway lines.
 If you see these on a map, don’t be fooled – there are no train stations nearby, so you would struggle to get off and visit the distillery!
+Please note, we have based the duration on the fastest train.

-We can narrow down Scotland’s 120+ distilleries to a list of 18 train-accessible options.
-Over the next few weeks, we’ll be showing you which distilleries you can visit by train based on which station you want to leave from: Edinburgh (Waverley), Glasgow (Queen Street) or Inverness.
-I’ve also produced an interactive map online showing all the railway lines and distilleries listed here.
+We can narrow down Scotland’s 150+ distilleries to a list of 18 train-accessible options.
+Over our blog series, we’ll be showing you which distilleries you can visit by train based on your station of departure: Edinburgh (Waverley), Glasgow (Queen Street) or Inverness.
+We’ve also produced an interactive map online showing all the railway lines and distilleries listed here.

 Travelling from Edinburgh